LRMPUT/IndoorGraphLocalization/README.md

 # License

 The code is available under the GPLv3 license.
 For the convenience, the directory EXTERNAL contains the code of the g2o library (https://github.com/RainerKuemmerle/g2o) used for the optimization that is available mostly under the BSD license.
 Some external dependencies of the g2o library are available under GPLv3, so please check EXTERNAL/g2o/README.md for details.
+If other licensing is needed please contact the author: michal.nowicki (at) put.poznan.pl.